chitvs/cheepdf/README.md

-# CheePDF, A simple PDF annotation remover
+# CheePDF, a simple PDF annotation remover

 **CheePDF** is a lightweight and efficient Python tool to remove annotations from PDF files.
 It's ideal for cleaning up PDFs by stripping highlights and other markup.
 Features include: